Kkevsterrr/geneva_website/content/posts/iran-whitelister.md

 # Deployment

 Ahead of the elections in Iran, Iran began degrading internet traffic crossing its borders, and this caught the attention of many in the online community within Iran.

 {{< center-me >}}
 {{< tweet 1229834253866807298 >}}
 {{< tweet 1234162649866362885 >}}
 {{< tweet 1233844197276315648 >}}
 {{< /center-me >}}

 However, while internet degradation was taking place, Iran subtly deployed a **secondary censorship system**, a *protocol whitelister*, which garnered much less attention.
-The protocol whitelister only affects traffic leaving Iran and is minimally invasive to most non-forbidden traffic, making it harder for researchers to detect (in fact, we only discovered the whitelister by accident while studying Iran's normal censorship systems.)
+The protocol whitelister only affects traffic leaving Iran and is minimally invasive to most non-forbidden traffic, making it harder for researchers to detect (in fact, we discovered the whitelister by accident while studying Iran's normal censorship systems.)

 ---